fidian/webpage/README.md

 4. Copy `fetchmailrc-template` to `fetchmail.
 5. Change permissions on `fetchmail`: `chmod 0600 fetchmail`
-6. Run `touch fetchmail.log` to create the log file.
+6. Run `touch logs/fetchmail.log` to create the initial log file.
 7. Install a MTA.
-I'm using msmtp because I don't want to run my own server.  ([more info](https://wiki.archlinux.org/index.php/Msmtp))
+I've configured postfix to relay to another SMTP server.
+If you do the same, you may want to investigate adding `message_size_limit = 20480000` to your config.
 8. Test by running `fetchmail -f ~/webpage/fetchmail`
 9. Once that works, set up a cron job to run fetchmail.